NATURAL AREA WEEDS: Chinese Tallow (Sapium sebiferum L.)

 Introduction

-Florida's natural areas--a great source of pride and enjoyment to its citizens--provide recreation, protect biodiversity and fresh water supplies, buffer the harmful effects of storms, and significantly contribute to the economic well-being of the state (Jue et al. 2001).
-Natural areas are protected in almost nine million acres (nonsubmerged) of state, federal, local and private managed conservation lands in Florida (Jue et al. 2001).
-Unfortunately, many of these natural areas can be adversely affected when they are invaded by nonnative invasive plant species.
+Florida's natural areas—a great source of pride and enjoyment to its citizens—provide recreation, protect biodiversity and fresh water supplies, buffer the harmful effects of storms, and significantly contribute to the economic well-being of the state (Jue et al. 2001).
+Natural areas are protected in over ten million acres (nonsubmerged) of state, federal, local and private managed conservation lands in Florida (http://fnai.org).
+Unfortunately, many of these natural areas can be adversely affected by invasive plant species.
 An estimated 25,000 plant species have been brought into Florida for use as agricultural crops or landscape plants.
 While only a small number of these have become invasive, those that do can adversely affect native plant communities by competing for space and resources, disrupting hydrologic and fire regimes, or hybridizing with native species.
 They must be managed for the protection of native communities in natural areas.
-Chinese tallow (Sapium sebiferum L.) is one of these invasive plant species.
+Chinese tallow (Triadica sebifera (L.) Small is one of these invasive plant species.

 How to Recognize Chinese Tallow

 Figure 2.
-In Spring, Chinese tallow tree displays spikes to 8 inches of small yellow flowers.
+In spring, Chinese tallow tree displays spikes of small yellow flowers that are up to 8 inches in length.

 Distribution

-The first record of Chinese tallow introduction into the United States is found in a letter from Benjamin Franklin written in 1772 to Dr. Noble Wimberly Jones of the Georgia colony.
-Franklin wrote: "I send also a few seeds of the Chinese Tallow Tree, which will I believe grow & thrive with you.
+Chinese tallow was introduced to the US before 1800.
+In a letter from Benjamin Franklin written in 1772 to Dr. Noble Wimberly Jones of the Georgia colony, Franklin wrote: "I send also a few seeds of the Chinese Tallow Tree, which will I believe grow & thrive with you.
 'Tis a most useful plant" (Bell 1966).
 As early as 1803, Chinese tallow was spreading into coastal forests according to the noted French botanist Andre Michaux.
 Since Franklin's time, Chinese tallow has been introduced repeatedly to the United States as an ornamental and potential oil crop species.
-It is now naturalized from Richmond County North Carolina south through Central Florida, extending west into Texas and northwest Arkansas (McCormick 2005).
-Within Florida, Chinese tallow was naturalized in 57% of the counties in 1993 (Jubinsky and Anderson 1996) and found as far south as Dade County (Wunderlin et al. 2003).
+It is now naturalized from North Carolina, south through Central Florida, extending west into Texas and northwest Arkansas (McCormick 2005).
+Within Florida, Chinese tallow has increased greatly over the last twenty years.
+In 1993, it was naturalized in 57% of the counties (Jubinsky and Anderson 1996) and found as far south as Dade County (Wunderlin et al. 2003).
+Today, it is found in almost every county in the state.

 Invasiveness